Elliptic Genus of E-strings: The brane setup and the 2d gauge theories

 Let us comment on the enhanced IR symmetries.
 We first consider the $SO(3)\times U(1)$ acting on $\mathbb{R}^3\times S^1$.
-In the M-theory limit, this enhances to $SO(4)\sim SU(2)_l\times SU(2)_r$ of $\mathbb{R}^4$. $SO(3)$ is identified as the diagonally locked combination of $SU(2)_r$ and $SU(2)_l$.
+In the M-theory limit, this enhances to $SO(4)\sim SU(2)_l\times SU(2)_r$ of $\mathbb{R}^4$. $SO(3)\sim SU(2)_I$ is identified as the diagonal combination of $SU(2)_r$ and $SU(2)_l$.
 On the other hand, from the viewpoint of 6d superconformal symmetry, $SU(2)_r$ is the R-symmetry of the 6d $(1,0)$ SCFT and $SU(2)_l$ is a flavor symmetry.
 So it might appear that our 2d gauge theory is probing only a combination of the R-symmetry and a flavor symmetry.
 However, in the rank $1$ system with only one M5-brane, the extra flavor $SU(2)_l$ completely decouples with the 6d CFT.
 For instance, these can be seen by studying the instanton partition functions of circle reduced 5d SYM \cite{Hwang:2014uwa}, which will also be the subject of our section 4.
-Thus we can identify $SO(3)$ visible in our UV theory as the superconformal R-symmetry of the 6d CFT.
-It will be interesting to see how to generalize the brane constructions for E-strings in the higher rank 6d CFT.
+Thus we can identify $SO(3)$ visible in our 2d UV theory as the superconformal R-symmetry of the 6d CFT.
+E-strings of the higher rank 6d SCFTs which see $SU(2)_l$ are discussed in \cite{Kim:2015fxa,Gadde:2015tra}.

 We also discuss the $E_8$ global symmetry.
-The UV theory exhibits $SO(16)$ symmetry only.
+The 2d UV theory exhibits $SO(16)$ symmetry only.
 This should enhance to $E_8$ in the IR, which is naturally expected from the brane perspective.
 Namely, the type IIA brane system is obtained by compactifying M-theory brane system with an $E_8$ Wilson line which breaks $E_8$ to $SO(16)$.
 The IR limit on the 2d gauge theory is the strong coupling limit, which is the decompactification limit of the M-theory circle.
 So in this limit, the information on the Wilson line will be invisible, making us to expect an IR $E_8$ enhancement.
 In section 3, we shall compute the elliptic genera of these gauge theories at various values of $n$, which will be invariant under the $E_8$ Weyl symmetry and support the $E_8$ enhancement.

 Let us study the SUSY of this system.
-The D2, D8 SUSY are associated with the projectors $\Gamma^{012}$, $\Gamma^{013456789}\Gamma^{11}\sim\Gamma^2$, while the NS5-brane projector is $\Gamma^{01}\Gamma^{3456}$.
+The D2, D8 SUSY are associated with the projectors $\Gamma^{012}$ and $\Gamma^{013456789}\Gamma^{11}\sim\Gamma^2$ respectively, while the NS5-brane projector is $\Gamma^{01}\Gamma^{3456}$.
 Various combinations of branes share different SUSY.
-We list the following projectors which should assume definite eigenvalues, for various combinations of branes:
+We list the following projectors which should assume definite eigenvalues for the type IIA SUSY parameter $\epsilon$, for various combinations of branes:

 The projectors (\ref{SUSY}) will yield the SUSY preserved by our system.
 The SUSY given by (\ref{boundary1}) and (\ref{boundary2}) will constrain the boundary conditions of the 3d D2-brane fields at the two ends of the segment along $x^2$.
 Let us investigate them in more detail.
 The type IIA supercharges with $32$ components can be arranged to be eigenstates of $\Gamma^{01},\Gamma^{3456},\Gamma^2$.
 The eigenspinors of $\Gamma^{01}$ are 2d chiral spinors, while those of $\Gamma^{3456}$ belong to either $({\bf 2}, {\bf 1})$ or $({\bf 1},{\bf 2})$ representations of $SU(2)_L\times SU(2)_R$.
 The $32$ supercharges decompose into the sum of the $({\bf 2},{\bf 1},{\bf 2})_{\pm\pm}\oplus({\bf 1},{\bf 2},{\bf 2})_{\pm\pm}$ representations of $SU(2)_L\times SU(2)_R\times SU(2)_I$ with all four possible choices of $\pm\pm$, where the first/second $\pm$ subscripts denote 2d chirality and $\Gamma^2$ eigenvalues, respectively.
 The SUSY preserved by various combinations of branes are given by